Movement for the Intellectually Disabled of Singapore: Activities

 MINDS operates four special schools for intellectually disabled students between the ages of 4 and 18.
 These schools provide life skills training, such as personal grooming and money management, as well as exposure to common tasks through outings.
 Students receive physiotherapy, pre-vocational training, and basic instruction in mainstream academic subjects, like languages, mathematics, art, and science.
 MINDS also offers sheltered workshops where individuals are trained for simple sorting and packing jobs and helps connect them with potential employers.

 The MINDS Trusteeship Scheme allows parents of intellectually disabled individuals to deposit savings into a trust account, overseen by a public trustee.
 After the parents die, MINDS ensures the funds are used for the beneficiary's caregiving.
 Other services provided by MINDS include counseling, behavior therapy, and rehabilitation, which are primarily offered at their integrated service center, MINDSville@Napiri.
 The center houses a nursing home for adults with high support needs, a home for intellectually disabled children from broken families, and a hostel for clients who require less-intensive care.

 Additionally, the MINDS Youth Group consists of volunteers who conduct weekly educational, social, and recreational activities for approximately 170 intellectually disabled individuals.

 Awards

 MINDS has won several awards, including the 2001 President's Social Service Award from the National Council of Social Service and the 2010 Singapore Health Award (Gold) by the Health Promotion Board.

 Management

-The organisation is headed by Chairman Augustin Lee and chief executive officer Kelvin Koh, who lead a 15-member executive committee with 10 subcommittees that meet monthly to discuss problems and plan new programmes.
+The organisation is headed by Chairman Geoffrey Ong and chief executive officer Kelvin Koh, who lead a 15-member executive committee with 10 subcommittees that meet monthly to discuss problems and plan new programmes.

 To support events and advocate for the inclusion of People with Intellectual Disability (PWIDs), MINDS is supported by over 4000 volunteers, including corporate and non-corporate members.